Must Be... Love

 Must Be...
 Love is a 2013 Filipino coming-of-age romantic comedy film directed by Dado Lumibao, starring Kathryn Bernardo and Daniel Padilla.
 The film was shot in many locations in Cebu and Laguna in the Philippines.
 The film was produced by Star Cinema and was released nationwide on March 13, 2013.

-This marks the first solo film with love tandem Kathryn Bernardo and Daniel Padilla in a leading role following their roles in the ensemble films 24/7 in Love and Sisterakas in 2012.
+This marks the first solo film with love tandem Kathryn Bernardo and Daniel Padilla in a leading role following their roles in the ensemble films 24/7 in Love and Sisterakas in 2012 as well as from Princess and I that ended on February 1 a month later.

 Synopsis

 "Must Be...
 Love" follows the love story of Patricia (Kathryn Bernardo), who is better known as "Patchot or Patch", and her childhood best friend, Ivan (Daniel Padilla).
 But what will Patchot do if she starts falling in love with her best friend?
 And what if Ivan only sees her as a 'best friend'?
 This problem will develop when another girl enters Ivan's life.
 Unfortunately for Patchot, it's her cousin Angel (Liza Soberano).
 Will Ivan fall in love with "Patchot" or will they remain as best friends forever?